AKUREYRI vs HÚSAVÍK WHALE WATCHING:

 This is the operator we recommend in Húsavík, based on their experience, respectful approach to wildlife, and consistent standards.

-Use code NIIICE when booking.
+You can use code NIIICE when booking.